Central limit theorem in complete feedback games: Proofs

-In this case, $T_1=2, T_2=5, \widetilde W_1=2, \widetilde W_2=2, \widetilde W_3=2$. \end{example} \begin{remark} Notice that $\widetilde W_m$ is equal to the fraction of types that appear with multiplicity $m$, which is at least $\epsilon n$ under the assumption of Theorem \ref{thm:CLT}. \end{remark} The random variables $W_{j, t}$ are important tools in understanding the asymptotic behaviour of total score.
-In fact, the main ingredient in \cite{he2021card} is an asymptotic result for the $W_{t, j}$, which behave like Poisson random variables with suitable parameters.
+In this case, $T_0=0,\, T_1=2, \,T_2=5,\, T_3=8$.
+Correspondingly, we have $\widetilde W_1=W_{0, 2}=2,\, \widetilde W_2=W_{1, 5}=2,\, \widetilde W_3=W_{2, 8}=2$.
+For instance, $\widetilde W_2=2$ reflects the fact that there are two couple of identical cards among the last five and no triple of identical cards (those labeled one and two), while among the last six cards there is a triple of identical cards (those labeled one). \end{example} \begin{remark} Notice that $\widetilde W_m$ is equal to the number of types that appear with multiplicity $m$, which is at least $\epsilon n$ under the assumption of Theorem~\ref{thm:CLT}. \end{remark} \begin{remark} Since $W_{j,t}$ is a sum of indicators, $W_{j,t}\leq W_{j, \abs{\bf{m}}}\leq \binom{nm}{j}$ is at most polynomial in $n$ under the assumption of Theorem~\ref{thm:CLT}. \end{remark} The random variables $W_{j, t}$ are important tools in understanding the asymptotic behaviour of total score.
+In fact, the main ingredient in~\cite{he2021card} is an asymptotic result for the $W_{t, j}$, which behave like Poisson random variables with suitable parameters.
 This should come as no surprise, since the $Y_{\bf t}$s are indicator of rare events, most of which are weakly dependent.
-They obtain the following result. \begin{theorem}[Theorem 1.8 \cite{he2021card}] Let $1\leq j<m$.
+They obtain the following result. \begin{theorem}[Theorem 1.8~\cite{he2021card}] Let $1\leq j<m$.
 Then, there exists $\lambda=\Theta\left(\frac{t^{j+1}}{n^j}\right)$ such that